 Note: you will not necessarily see a difference between a sticky and slippery rubber coating.
 You must feel it.
 Even a super sticky rubber surface might look shiny, if it has not been used very often.
 If it feels sticky, its good – no need for cleaning.

 To remove any residue or possible contamination with fat, grease or oil, you may clean the rubber surface with:

-- Dish washing liquid and a sponge (remove/rinse thoroughly!)
+- Dish washing liquid (rinse thoroughly!), water & a dish-sponge.

 - Need be, if nothing else at hand in the field, use spit and your finger 😉

 Note: do not use agressive cleaners, such as thinner or acetone!

 It is self evident, that primarily keeping the rubber surface free of dust, dirt and sand, will improve its functionality.

 Tip: If the rubber surface is very slippery, feels kind of hard and looks greyish you might consider using the scotch-brite side of a dishwashing sponge in combination with water and dishwashing liquid to “mechanically” rub away the residue.